Ology (book series): Jigsaw puzzles (100 piece)

+Planned film adaptations

 In 2008, Universal Studios acquired the film rights to the Dragonology series, with Leonard Hartman set to write and executive produce the adaptation.
 In August 2012, it was reported that Alex Kurtzman and Roberto Orci would produce the film for Universal.

 In October 2012, it was reported that Carlos Saldanha, the director of the Ice Age and Rio films, was developing for 20th Century Fox and Blue Sky Studios an animated feature film based on Alienology: The Complete Book of Extraterrestrials.

-On January 31, 2018, Paramount Pictures announced they were in the process of developing a film franchise centered around all 13 Ology books, by setting up a writers room currently consisting of Jeff Pinkner, Michael Chabon, Lindsey Beer, Joe Robert Cole, Nicole Perlman and Christina Hodson.
+On January 31, 2018, Paramount Pictures announced they were in the process of developing a film franchise centered around all of the Ologies books (15 books as of 2024), by setting up a writers' room currently consisting of Jeff Pinkner, Michael Chabon, Lindsey Beer, Joe Robert Cole, Nicole Perlman and Christina Hodson.
 The vision for the franchise is the hope that each of the writers will embrace the books by working with visual artists to create treatments that will eventually evolve into seven movie scripts with interconnected stories.
-Paramount also announced that Akiva Goldsman will act as overseer and producer of the franchise.
+Paramount also announced that Akiva Goldsman is to act as overseer and producer of the franchise.